Sabrina's Blog

 When buying a home, the terms down payment and deposit are often used interchangeably, however, they are not the same thing.
 While both involve money you contribute toward a purchase, they serve very different purposes at different stages of the transaction.

 This guide explains the difference between a deposit vs down payment in clear, practical terms.
 Understanding how each works can help Calgary home buyers avoid surprises, plan their finances properly, and move forward with confidence when making an offer.
+You can also review other costs when buying a home.

 What is a Deposit in a Calgary Real Estate Transaction?